Cambuchi/blog-src/content/posts/digital-apron-modern-meal-planning.md

 * Shout-out to my sister Chau Nguyen and Tony Tran for finding amazing deals on Hello Fresh/Every Plate/Blue Apron so that we got to try out these services for extremely cheap.
 Without them I would never have had the inspiration to make Digital Apron.
 * Friends and family who gave feedback on the alpha versions of this, you guys rock!
-* Blue Apron/Hello Fresh/Every Plate for the work flow template.
+* Blue Apron/Hello Fresh/Every Plate for the great deals and novel experience.
+* Luke Wilson from [ManageXR ](https://www.managexr.com/ "ManageXR")for suggesting Firebase for my back-end.

 # Contributing